threefoldfoundation/www_threefold_marketplace/content/page/about/cta/cta.md

 link: 'mailto:info@threefold.io' #Add button link here
 ---

-The ThreeFold Grid is a an globally-distributed network of storage and compute capacity which brings a smart, secure and efficent solution that allows anyone to connect capacity and participate in the internet economy.
-It is what allows your data and workloads to live freely, privately and securely.
+The ThreeFold Grid is a globally-distributed network of storage and compute capacity which brings a smart, secure, and efficient solution that allows anyone to connect capacity and participate in the Internet economy.
+Because of this revolutionary peer-to-peer infrastructure, your data and workloads can now live freely, privately, and securely.